2018-usfca-cs-640-fall/lesmaeili-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 To analyze this data, several libraries "dplyr", tidyr, "knitr", “ggplot2”, “Citr”, “seqinr”,”mctoolsr ”were downloaded into R in addition to DADA2 and phyloseq.
 The main job of clearning the dataset and getting rid of duplicate sequences is done through Dada2 package while Phyloseq, installed from Bioconductor, is used to visualize our result.
 Other libraries such as tidyr and ggplot are used to create graphs where as Citr is used to create references.
 Seqinr is used to export a fasta of our final denoised sequence variant.

 The dada2 package infers exact amplicon sequence variants (ASVs) from high-throughput amplicon sequencing data. .
 The dada2 pipeline takes as input demultiplexed fastq files, and outputs the sequence variants and their sample-wise abundances after removing substitution and chimera errors.
-Taxonomic classification is available via a native implementation of the RDP naive Bayesian classifier, and species-level assignment to 16S rRNA gene fragments by exact matching (Callahan *et al.*, 2016), (McMurdie and Holmes, 2013).
+Taxonomic classification is available using the RDP naive Bayesian classifier, and species-level assignment to 16S rRNA gene fragments by exact matching (Callahan *et al.*, 2016), (McMurdie and Holmes, 2013).

 Some of the steps used to process the data is as follows: Initally, the files were sorted and the .Fasta ending was then eliminated.
 Quality plots for all samples were then constructed.
 Qualtiy profiles demonstrated that most reads tend to be lower in quality after around 200 basepairs.
 DADA2 was then used to trim data for maximum length of 300.
 Also, duplicates sequences were removed through dereplication-combining all identical sequencing reads into into “unique sequences”.
 Several graphs were then created to show error rates for each possible transition (A→C, A→G, …).
 Points are the observed error rates for each consensus quality score.
 The black line shows the estimated error rates after convergence of the machine-learning algorithm.
 The red line shows the error rates expected under the nominal definition of the Q-score.
 Here the estimated error rates (black line) are a good fit to the observed rates (points), and the error rates drop with increased quality as expected.
 Everything looks reasonable and we proceed with confidence(Edgar and Flyvbjerg, 2015).